 Get out the calendar and start organizing your due dates so you know exactly what you owe throughout the month.
 If you need extra help, set up automatic payments through your bank.

 Use a Secured Credit Card Responsibly

-After getting your monthly finances together, it’s time to start thinking about further complementing your credit score with a credit card.
-If you have trouble getting approved for one, consider signing up for a secured credit card.
-It’s specifically designed for people recovering from bad credit.
+After getting your monthly finances together, it’s time to start thinking about further complementing your credit with a credit card.
+If you have trouble getting approved for one, consider signing up for a secured card.
+It’s specifically designed for people recovering from poor credit.

 You make a security deposit in an amount that serves as your credit limit.
 You don’t pay for your monthly balance out of that fund, it simply serves as collateral as you start to make payments on time.

 You might start off with a limit as low as $500 but over time, you can work up to higher limits and eventually get rid of the secured card altogether.
 In the meantime, you’ll build up a new history of positive payments regularly reported each month.

 How Else Can I Get Credit Repair Help?